-For the financial year ended 30 November 2020 ("FY2020"), the Group recorded a revenue and profit before tax of RM90.2 million and RM19.6 million respectively as compared to the revenue and profit before tax of RM162.7 million and RM33.9 million respectively in the previous year.
+For FY2021, the Group recorded a revenue and profit before tax of RM68.1 million and RM10.0 million respectively as compared to the revenue and profit before tax of RM90.2 million and RM19.9 million respectively in the previous financial year.

 The revenue and profit before tax were mainly derived from the property development division.
-Revenue and profit before tax decreased by 45% and 42% respectively in the current financial year as compared to the previous financial year after taking into account the effects of the Covid-19 pandemic.
-Revenue and profit before tax for the current financial year to date had declined mainly due to a lower number of properties that were sold together with lower contributions from work done on the properties under development as construction activities were halted during the Movement Control Order (MCO).
-The completion of the 3-Storey Cluster houses under the Winter Sonata series and the affordable homes under the Rumah Mampu Milik Johor (RMMJ) scheme during the year also resulted in lower contributions to the revenue and profit for the year.
-The profit before tax for the current year to date was also affected by the impairment loss on investment properties of RM2.3 million.
-The revenue and profit before tax for the preceding year corresponding period was also higher due to the effects of the adoption of the new MFRS framework.
+Revenue and profit before tax decreased by 24% and 50% respectively in the current financial year as compared to the previous financial year.
+Revenue and profit before tax for the current financial year decreased due to a lower number of properties that were sold.
+At the same time, the progress of work done for the current financial year was only on the 3 storey semi-detached houses that was completed with Certificate of Completion and Compliance (CCC) in the fourth quarter of the current financial year.
+In the previous financial year, there was progress of work done on the properties that were sold such as the 3 storey cluster houses, 3 storey semi-detached houses and the affordable homes under the Rumah Mampu Milik Johor (RMMJ) and Perumahan Komuniti Johor B (PKJ B) scheme that contributed to both the revenue and profit for that year.

+Meanwhile, a lower fair value gain recognised on investment properties for the current financial year had contributed to the decline in the profit before tax for the current financial year.

 Marketing and promotion expenses and administrative expenses for the current financial year were lower than the previous financial year in view of the MCO and lower level of activity experienced during the current financial year.
-However, the administrative expenses for the current financial year decreased only slightly as the Group recognised the impairment loss on investment properties of RM2.3 million.
-Finance costs for the current financial year had also decreased as a result of the repayment of borrowings and the reductions in the interest rate.
+The administrative expenses for the previous financial year were higher as the Group recognised the impairment loss on investment properties of RM2.3 million.
+Finance costs for the current financial year had increased slightly due to the utilisation of our overdraft facilities.

-As at the end of the financial year, total assets of the Group decreased to RM677.7 million from RM693.9 million in FY2019.
-We continued to pay down RM34.2 million of our borrowings in FY2020 as part of our scheduled repayment.
-During the current financial year, the total borrowings for the Group had increased slightly due to drawdown of new loans that was secured by the Group as part of its continuous financial planning and working capital management in view of the uncertainties and the subdued property market.
-As at the end of FY2020, our debt gearing ratio was at 0.54 times (FY2019: 0.52 times).
+As at the end of the financial year, total assets of the Group decreased to RM667.6 million from RM676.4 million in FY2020.
+We continued to pay down RM29.4 million of our borrowings in FY2021 as part of our scheduled repayment.
+As at the end of the current financial year, the total borrowings for the Group had reduced due to our repayment on the term loans.
+Consequently, our debt gearing ratio reduced to 0.49 times as at end of FY2021 (FY2020 : 0.54 times).
+The Group will strive to ensure adequate liquidity and cash flows as part of its prudent working capital management to meet its financial obligations.

-Meanwhile, the cash and bank balances of the Group increased slightly to RM14.19 million in FY2020 as compared to RM13.45 million in FY2019.
+Meanwhile, the cash and bank balances of the Group increased to RM20.3 million in FY2021 as compared to RM14.2 million in FY2020.

-There was no major capital expenditure incurred for FY2020.
+There was no major capital expenditure incurred for FY2021.